 Fenretinide is cytotoxic in various cancer cell lines, including neuroblastoma, leukemia, and lymphoma (Mohrbacher et al., 2007)*.
 Given below are cancer indications in which clinical or pre-clinical evidence supports the use of fenretinide as a therapeutic agent and represent SciTech’s future target markets (global values that could easily lead to a multi-billion-dollar addressable market).

-SciTech’s focus is bringing to market a single-mode drug therapy; notably, ST-001 nanoFenretinide as a standalone drug treatment.
+SciTech’s focus is bringing to market a single-mode drug therapy; notably, its lead drug candidate ST-001 nanoFenretinide as a standalone treatment.

 SciTech has entered into a collaborative agreement with Ferndale Laboratories Inc., which specializes in dermatological products, for a new topical drug application.
 SciTech and Ferndale are preparing IND filing of a topical formulation of ST-001 nanoFenretinide for skin cancer treatment, specifically: basal cell carcinoma, squamous cell carcinoma and actinic keratosis (AK, a precancerous condition) after having completed all preclinical studies.